Welcome to Gloucestershire Healthy Living and Learning

 Gloucestershire Healthy Living and Learning encompasses aspects of both the "Healthy Schools" and "Healthy FE" as well as Mental Health Champions Award to meet the needs of all children and young people across the county.

 Through GHLL, schools/settings can work towards accreditation and receive a date plate to display on their plaque

 Leading Teachers, funded by Public Health, are allocated to each school and can offer support to improve outcomes for our most vulnerable children and young people within the county.
 To find out who your Leading Teacher is, please contact us via the email address firstname.lastname@example.org.
-A menu of suggestions and ‘Stories of Improvement’ are included to show what work has been taking place so far.
 The Leading Teachers will support schools and colleges to complete the Planning and Reporting tool to demonstrate the impact of Healthy Living and Learning in Gloucestershire.

 What is GHLL?

 Tagged under: GHLL, Leading teachers, lead teachers, surveys, survey